What Does Psalms 77:16-20 Mean?

 Personal Reflection

-- When have I mistaken God's silence for absence, even though He has led me before?
+- When have I mistaken God’s silence for His absence, even though He’s always been at work?

 A Challenge For You